DATES ANNOUNCED NOVEMBER 2022

-From the moment you arrive in Geneva, you will have nothing to think about other than riding and relaxing in our luxury chalet.
-We'll provide everything for you, including airport transfers, daily cooked breakfasts and three course dinners with our in house chef, energy drinks and bars, route guidance and van support on each ride, as well as Band of Climbers cycling kit including jersey, bib shorts, socks, caps and bidons.
+From the moment you arrive in Geneva, you will have nothing to think about other than riding and relaxing in our Alpine chalet.
+We'll provide everything for you, including airport transfers, daily cooked breakfasts and three course dinners with our in house chef, energy drinks and bars, route guidance and van support on each ride, as well as Band of Climbers cycling kit.

 This trip will allow you to ride not only the highest Cols of Europe, but we'll also take you on some hidden climbs and some of the most stunning routes in Europe.
-Our trip will also allow you to ride many of the climbs that have featured in the Alpine stages of the Tour de France and Etape du Tour in recent years, such as the Col de l’Iseran, Cormet de Roselend, Notre Dame du Pre, and the Tour's newest climb, the Col de la Loze.
+Our trip will also allow you to ride many of the climbs that have featured in the Alpine stages of the Tour de France and Etape du Tour in recent years, such as the Col de l’Iseran, Cormet de Roselend, Notre Dame du Pre, and the Col de la Madeleine.

 The itinerary of the trip is as follows (although it is subject to change based on weather conditions and cols being open day to day)

-Day 1 : Arrival : Arrive at Geneva Airport, preferably at or before 11:30am.
+Day 1 : Arrival : Arrive at Geneva Airport, at or before 11:30am.
 You will meet the BoC transfer team who will drive you and your bike to the chalet.
-(2.5hrs approx.) We'll have a light lunch, set up our bikes and have an easy afternoon spin up through the quiet forest roads to Les Arcs 1800.
+(2.5hrs approx.) After arriving at the chalet, we'll have a light lunch, set up bikes and have an easy afternoon spin up through the quiet forest roads to Les Arcs 1800.